 Labor & Workforce

 This growing opportunity and Jefferson County’s location within the Washington Metropolitan Statistical Area has attracted a large number of skilled individuals to Jefferson County to provide a talented and dedicated workforce pool for these companies to choose from, as well an extended labor pool of skilled, high-tech workers.
-Since 2009, the civilian labor force in Jefferson County and its surrounding areas has grown significantly from 508,000 to 536,000.
-The unemployment rate has dropped from 6.8 percent, now steadily hovering around 4.6 percent, one of the lowest averages in the country.
+From 2013 to 2018, jobs increased by 7.9 percent in the Jefferson County labor shed region, from 534,816 to 576,965 jobs.
+This change outpaced the national job growth rate of 7.4 percent.

 The Jefferson County workforce is also highly educated in its own right.
-Forty-eight percent of the Jefferson County labor shed falls in the age range of 20 to 54, and 44 percent of its population over the age of 25 is at least some level of college educated.
+Thirty-eight percent of the Jefferson County population has an associate’s degree or higher.
 For businesses looking for employees with particular expertise, the nearby Blue Ridge Community and Technical College offers a number of technical and specialized certification programs that support the training needs of area employers including Business Communications, Operations, and Strategies, as well as Computer Applications, CISCO, and Machine Engineering.

 Since personnel costs represent one of the biggest expenses for any business, Jefferson County’s low cost of living and consequently low wages offer a cost-effective option for many industry sectors.
 The average weekly wage for all industries in Jefferson County is almost 19 percent lower than in nearby communities in Virginia, Maryland, and West Virginia; for manufacturing positions, weekly wage rates in Jefferson County are 188.7 percent lower than in neighboring Montgomery County, Maryland.